Shanghai2017/add-in-workshop/Lesson1.md

 1.10 Using the Script Lab code editor, modify the code to populate the cells with increasing numbers starting at 1.

-For example, if four cells are selected, the output will look like this;
+For example, if you select four cells, the output will look like this:

 ![alt text](Lesson_01_03.png "Highlighted cells with values")